iMikie/DBC_Passion_Project/README.md

 The next step would be to look at creating an ActiveRecord/Sinatra app, then as a native app reusing the model and controller.

+The Web App I'd like to do revolves around a sheet music database for my Men’s chorus at the St. Francis Yacht Club.
+We have around 1,000 pieces of music with data on composer, lyricist, season (i.e. holiday), style, parts (i.e Tenor, Bass).
+We’d want to search on all those fields.
+Additionally I think that storing the programs we sing gives the required many to many relation: Each song is in potentially many programs (think holiday favorites), each program contains many songs.

+##User Stories

+* I want to list music titles
+* I want to search for music based on genre, season, arranger, composer, parts.
+* I want to select music for a program
+* I want to add new music to the database
+* I want to delete music from the database
+* I want to be able to view the PDF of the music
+* I'd like to print music.
+* I'd like to "print to iPad"
+* I'd like to see a calendar of upcoming events
+* I'd like to see a detail of those events
+* I'd like to see/hear past performances
+* I'd like to search past performances by date, title or season
+* I'd like to be able to add photos or recordings to the record of a performance
+* I'd like to be able to add mp3 to a record
+* I need to be able to log in securely
+* I need to be able to add or remove users
+* I need to be able to retrieve email addresses of users.
+* I'd like to be able to store meeting minutes, Create assignments
+* I'd like to be able to store the book and organizational records of skits or theatrical productions
+* I'd like to be able to store the financial results of our performances
+* I'd like to be able to see a preview of music (large thumbnail?)

+##MVP
+* Viewing music.
+* Searching the library by Composer, Arranger, Title, Season
+* View sheet music PDFs
+* Add/remove users and provide authentication.

+##Wireframes
+1. login screen
+2.

+The club loaned me an intern who has around 800 pieces of sheet music scanned and we have meta data collected for about 500 of those.

+More screen designs to come.

+###People
+* id
+* name
+* password
+* email
+* phone
+* status

+###Songs
+* Composer
+* Lyricist
+* Publisher
+* Title
+* Parts
+* URLs of scanned sheet music PDF
+* URLs to recordings

+###Events
+* id
+* description
+* location
+* call time
+* performance time
+* contact_id

+###Officials
+* Title
+* person_id
+* term